Lilian Garcia-Roig

 30 x 24 inches

-Lilian Garcia-Roig was born in Havana, Cuba, in 1966.
-She earned her BFA in 1988 at Southern Methodist University in Dallas, Texas, and her MFA from the University of Pennsylvania in 1990.
-She was the Director of Graduate Studies in Visual Art at Florida State University, Tallahassee from 2002 to 2008, and is currently a tenured art professor in this institution.
+Lilian Garcia-Roig, born in Havana, Cuba, in 1966, earned her BFA in 1988 from Southern Methodist University and her MFA in 1990 from the University of Pennsylvania.
+She served as Director of Graduate Studies in Visual Art at Florida State University from 2002 to 2008 and is currently a tenured professor at the institution.

 |